camilouribebotta/visual-essays/docs/help.md

 ### HTML

 Any valid HTML can be used in markdown.
 HTML tags are often used in a markdown document to accomplish custom formatting that is not directly supported by markdown.
 The visual essay directives are defined using HTML tags and can be specified using any of the HTML `var`, `span` or `param` tags.
 While these are equivalent this document will typically use the `param` tag as it is a self-closing tag and more concise and arguably more readable.
 The `var` and `span` tags are not self closing and require a end tag (`</var>` or `</span>` to be valid.
 For example, the following forms of the `data-map` visual essay directive are equivalent.
 One uses the `var` tag and thus requires a `</var>` end tag to close.
-The `param` tag does not require an end tag as it can be self closing.
+The other form uses the `param` tag that does not require an end tag as it can be self closing.

 ```html
 <var data-map data-center="42.2813, -83.7483" data-zoom="6"></var>